Two security professionals explore the meaning of 'Secure by Design'.

 Kara continues: “From a business application and logic perspective, you have to maintain the integrity of the processes and the data those applications have access to.”

-Our experts agree that organisations seeking to implement an Adaptive Technology Model should begin with the security conversation.
+Our experts agree that organisations planning to implement an Adaptive Technology Model should begin with the security conversation.

-Michael Bateman: “Given the term ‘by design’, secure by design should be the first consideration.
-With respect to the other Adaptive Technology elements, I don’t think there’s a natural order of precedence.
+Bateman: “Given the term ‘by design’, secure by design should be the first consideration.
+Regarding the other Adaptive Technology elements, there isn't a natural order of precedence.
 It depends on the specific circumstances within each organisation.”

 Click here to explore our Adaptive Technology Model Hub and discover other rich resources.